-Culture as a social and historical phenomenon determines all individual interpretations and dominates the development of symbolic communication, the ways of communicating information through a system of cultural signs and symbols, through language and writing by Historic societies.
+Culture as a social and historical phenomenon determines all individual interpretations and dominates the development of symbolic communication, the ways of transferring information through a system of cultural signs and symbols, through language and writing in the later historic societies.

-Ethnographic research shows that such features as bundles of beads, necklaces, and bracelets as well as body art, scarification, tattooing, clothing and hairstyles are perceived by members of traditional societies as means of personal identification, indicating a person’s position within the group or marking the boundaries between the groups and neighboring communities.
+Ethnographic research shows that such elements as bunches of beads, necklaces, and bracelets as well as body art, scarification, tattooing, clothing etc. are considered by traditional societies members as means of personal identification, indicating the person’s position within the group or marking the boundaries between the groups and neighboring communities.
 Other functions of personal ornaments may include gender or age markers, determiners of kinship, prestige or social status or they may be used for information exchange, etc.